LocalInsomniac/PNP/README.md

 Any monster that is killed by a player has a low chance to drop a powerup, provided that the spawn limit per map has not been reached.

-**Currently implemented:** Death Machine, Instakill, Max Ammo, Nuke
+**Currently implemented:** Death Machine, Fire Sale, Instakill, Max Ammo, Nuke

 ## Console Commands